tingmuor/HalluClean/README.md

 We also provide a simple CLI in halluclean/cli.py.

 General usage:
---mode detect: only run detection (Plan → Reason → Judge).
+-- mode detect: only run detection (Plan → Reason → Judge).

---mode revise: only run revision (expects hallucinated inputs).
+-- mode revise: only run revision (expects hallucinated inputs).

---mode pipeline: detection + (if needed) revision.
+-- mode pipeline: detection + (if needed) revision.

 This is the default recommended mode.